serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ![github spoof](https://alex.kaskaso.li/images/posts/revisiting-email-spoofing_github-spoof.png "github spoof"){: .center-image }

-I submitted multiple open bug bounty reports to various companies in the same situation as GitHub, knowing full well that they were likely already aware of the issues.
-As suspected, the reports were acknowledged, thanks were given, but issues with these configurations are well known, intentional and will not be fixed.
+I submitted multiple open bug bounty reports to various companies in the same situation as GitHub, knowing that they were likely already aware of the issues.
+As suspected, the reports were acknowledged, thanks were given, but issues with these configurations are known, intentional and will not be fixed.

 ## Bypassing External Filters (Sometimes)